 There’s more water to explore upstream at slightly larger Badin Lake.
 Its depths are the resting place for a World War II bomber and its crew.
 Hear their story, which involves a lovers’ farewell, at Badin Historic Museum.
 The lake also is a popular fishing hole, thanks in part to the 89-pound blue catfish it produced, which stood as the state record for nearly 10 years.
 There are plenty of big bass, too, which make it a popular tournament venue.

-Morrow Mountain State Park also offers camping.
-While its 2-bedroom cabins, complete with kitchen and bathroom, are often reserved well in advance, there are 106 sites for RVs and tents, along with a few primitive tent sites at the end of a 2-mile hike.
+Interested in camping?
+Look to Morrow Mountain State Park.
+While its two-bedroom cabins, complete with kitchen and bathroom, are often reserved well in advance, there are 106 sites for RVs and tents, along with a few primitive tent sites at the end of a 2-mile hike.
 Follow the 15 miles of hiking trails, from easy to rugged, to interesting sights, including stretches of brilliantly colored mountain laurel and a pre-historic Native American quarry.
 Learn more about them at the park’s Exhibit Hall and reconstructed mid-1800s homestead of Dr. Kron, the region’s first doctor.

 Rent a canoe from the park’s boathouse and paddle the Yadkin River, watching for soaring bald eagles.
 You’ll find the Piedmont’s best view of sunrises and sunsets by hiking or driving to Morrow Mountain’s summit, where there are picnic grounds.

 This article was produced in partnership with Stanly County Convention and Visitors Bureau.